-As a fundamental force in nature, strong force is responsible for the generation of proton mass.
-The discovery in 1970s of Quantum Chromodynamics (QCD) as a correct theory for describing strong force marks a great achievement in the history of human civilization.
-Despite forty years of intense study and numerous progress, QCD remains the least understood quantum field theory of nature, in particular in its non-perturbative domain.
-Even at high energy where the strong force becomes weak due to the property of asymptotic freedom, it is still challenge to obtain quantitative description of QCD phenomena.
-For example, the "fine structure constant" of QCD, α_s , is eight order of magnitude less constrained than the fine structure constant of QED, and is currently the least constrained fundamental force of nature, including gravity.
+As a fundamental force in nature, the strong force is responsible for the generation of the proton's mass.
+The discovery in the 1970's of Quantum Chromodynamics (QCD) as a correct theory for describing the strong force marks a great achievement in the history of human civilization.
+Despite forty years of intense study and much progress, QCD remains the least understood quantum field theory of nature, particularly in its non-perturbative domain.
+Even at high energy where the strong force becomes weak due to the property of asymptotic freedom, it is still challenging to obtain a quantitative description of QCD phenomena.
+For example, the "fine structure constant" of QCD, α_s , is eight order of magnitude less constrained than the fine structure constant of Quantum Electrodynamics (QED); QCD is currently the least constrained fundamental force of nature, including gravity.
 Improving the precision in our understanding of QCD has direct impact to our understanding of nature, ranging from the production and decay of the Higgs boson, the partonic structure of proton, and the stability of the Standard Model vacuum.